junxit/us-congress-bills-111/metadata.md

 - 2009-03-31 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 416 - 1 (Roll no. 174). (text: CR H4190-4192)
 - 2009-03-31 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 416 - 1 (Roll no. 174).(text: CR H4190-4192)
 - 2009-04-01 — Received in the Senate and Read twice and referred to the Committee on Rules and Administration.
+- 2009-10-29 — Amendment SA 2720 agreed to in Senate by Unanimous Consent.
+- 2009-10-29 — Amendment SA 2720 proposed by Senator Reid for Senator Schumer. (consideration: CR S10943) In the nature of a substitute.
+- 2009-10-29 — Measure laid before Senate by unanimous consent. (consideration: CR S10943)
+- 2009-10-29 — Passed Senate with an amendment by Unanimous Consent.
+- 2009-10-29 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2009-10-29 — Senate Committee on Rules and Administration discharged by Unanimous Consent.
+- 2009-10-29 — Senate Committee on Rules and Administration discharged by Unanimous Consent.
+- 2009-10-29 — Senate amendment agreed to: Amendment SA 2720 agreed to in Senate by Unanimous Consent.
+- 2009-10-29 — Senate amendment proposed (on the floor): Amendment SA 2720 proposed by Senator Reid for Senator Schumer.(consideration: CR S10943)
+- 2009-10-29 — Senate amendment submitted